5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 What’s data preparation?

-Data scientists have two set of skills: preparing big data (usually in disk processing through Unix Grep, AWK, Python, Apache Spark,etc) AND in-memory analytics (R, Python, Scipy,etc) programming skills.
+Data scientists have two set of skills: preparing big data (usually in disk processing through Unix Grep, AWK, Python, Apache Spark,etc) AND in-memory analytics (R, Python, Scipy,etc) skills.

 RAM for Deep Learning

-Deep learning will exclusively need vRAM, this is the memory on the GPU (we’ll talk about that soon) if you want acceptable performance.
-You could in theory do deep learning with the CPU & RAM but it will be extremely slow compared to what a GPU & vRAM can do.
+You could in theory do deep learning with the CPU & RAM but it will be extremely slow compared to what a GPU with lots of vRAM can do.

-Now that doesn’t mean it’s useless for Deep Learning.
-You still need RAM because that’s the first place where the data is moved to from storage before being moved to GPU memory.
+You still need RAM because that’s the first place where the data is moved to (from your SSD storage) before being moved to GPU memory.
 In other words.

 RAM for Neural Networks